 GET 10 OF MY ALL TIME GREATEST RECIPES

 Now you see why I (and most of America) is crazy about pumpkin!
 I add pumpkin to everything, especially in the fall!
 Adding pumpkin to soups, baked goods, pie, pancakes, granola and to other dishes like quesadillas and burgers, is a great way to get extra vitamins and minerals into your body!

 Be sure to buy organic canned pumpkin (not pumpkin pie puree) in the store though, or you will be in for a harsh surprise.
 Pumpkin pie puree is loaded with sugar, high fructose corn syrup and other spices.
 Not exactly good eats if you ask me!
-If you want o make your own pumpkin puree, here are some great suggestions on how to roast a pumpkin, seeds and all!

 As always, I recommend using silicon muffin liners for this recipe.
 It makes removing the muffins a breeze and you don't lose half the muffin to the liner.
 I can't tell you how many times I baked amazing tasting muffins only for them to be ruined by the muffin liners making eating the muffins almost impossible.

 - In a large bowl combine the ground flax and the water.
 Let sit one minute.

 - Add the pumpkin puree,chopped sage, coconut flour, corn meal, milk and apple cider vinegar to the flax mixture and stir to combine.

 - Add cumin, salt, stevia and baking powder and combine.

 - Divide between 8 silicone or parchment paper liners.